localstack/docs/content/en/getting-started/installation.md

 <details>
 <summary>Alternative: Binary Download</summary>
 <p>
-Alternatively, you can just download the respective binary for your architecture directly:<br>
+Alternatively, you can download the respective binary for your architecture directly:<br>
 {{< cli-binary-download os="macos" >}}
 </p>
 <p>